CoherentLabs/GameUIComponents/README.md

 # Components for Game User Interface [![Run Tests](https://github.com/CoherentLabs/GameUIComponents/actions/workflows/node.js.yml/badge.svg?branch=master&event=push)](https://github.com/CoherentLabs/GameUIComponents/actions/workflows/node.js.yml)

 <!-- HEADER-END -->
 This is a suite of custom elements designed specifically for [Gameface](https://coherent-labs.com/products/coherent-gameface/).
 All components can also be used in Google Chrome.
-You can preview them by starting the demo.
-You can serve the root directory and open the demo.html file using an http-server of your choice.
-Or use the default setup in the package.
 All components are npm packages available in the npm registry.
 Use `npm i coherent-gameface-<component-name>` to install any of them.
 You can also build them from source.

-# Running the Demo
+# Preview components demos

 Navigate to the root directory and run: